ITS 2020 Singapore | Speakers and Papers

 Salvage works can often lead to complex wastes needing to be managed and either treated or disposed of.
 Drawing on past salvage experience, this paper provides a step-by-step guide to designing, planning and implementing waste management operations in support of salvage works, to ensure that the waste is managed both in compliance with regulations and cost-effectively.

-EPA T4 / IMO III compliance without after-treatment
+EPA T4 / IMO III emissions compliance without urea after-treatment

 Sander Jacobs, Global Sales Leader, GE Transportation, a Wabtec company, The Netherlands

 GE Transportation's diesel engine meets IMO Tier III and US EPA Tier 4 emission standards without using urea-based SCR after-treatment.
 Instead of reducing NOx content in the exhaust flow, advanced emissions reduction technology limits the formation of NOx during combustion.
 To achieve this, GE applied exhaust gas recirculation, high pressure common rail fuel injection, increased peak cylinder pressure (enabled by a dual stage turbo) and an advanced miller cycle, without impacting fuel efficiency and service intervals.
 This breakthrough technology won the 'Best Technology for Cleaner Emissions' category at the Lloyd's List Americas Awards and reduces key emissions by more than 70 per cent.